 At the end of Evening Programs, half the counselors get time off until 1:00 am.
 The other half remain on-duty to monitor the campers.
 There is a staff lounge available that has high speed wireless Internet access and cable TV.
 You may leave camp during time-off and we allow counselors to use camp vehicles.
 All staff members are expected to be back in their cabins by 1:00 am.
 Emergencies can occur at night, and we need to know that each cabin is properly supervised.

 Counselors have one 24-hour day off per week.
 Your days off are your own, we only require that you return on time, rested and ready to meet your cabin and activity responsibilities.
 On days off, counselors may use camp equipment like waterski boats, sailboats, climbing tower, etc. Camp vehicles are also available for use.
+Counselors also have two nights off a week.

 Alcoholic beverages, marijuana and illegal drugs are prohibited on Kingsley Pines Camp property.
 Any person possessing alcoholic beverages, marijuana or drugs, or returning to camp under the influence is subject to immediate dismissal.
 We have an obligation to keep our campers safe.
 People under the influence make poor decisions and place campers at risk.
 In addition, an intoxicated counselor is not the type of role model we want to provide.